nabto/ionic-starter-nabto/README.md

 Often you will get errors like the following:

 <pre>
-Error 0xe8008015: A valid provisioning profile for this executable was not found.
+Error Domain=IDEProvisioningErrorDomain Code=9 ""AMPHeat.app" requires a provisioning profile."
+UserInfo={NSLocalizedDescription="AMPHeat.app" requires a provisioning profile., NSLocalizedRecoverySuggestion=Add a profile to the "provisioningProfiles" dictionary in your Export Options property list.}
 </pre>

 One way to minimize trouble in this regard is to manage certificates using [Fastlane](https://fastlane.tools/), we have added templates to make this reasonably simple.